 During this session, you’ll learn:

-- Practical—and legal—steps you must take to manage the impact of the opioid epidemic
+- Practical—and legal—steps you should take to manage the impact of the opioid epidemic

 - Recent research showing why opioid usage is a serious cause for concern for employers nationwide